asyakap/my-first-webpage/README.md

 ## License

-_{If you run into a problem or in case you have any ideas or concerns please contact me.
-Let people know what to do if they run into any issues or have questions, ideas or concerns.}_
+_If you run into a problem or in case you have any ideas or concerns please contact me._

 Copyright (c) _date_ _author name(s)_